18F/handbook/_pages/about-us/general-contacts-and-listservs.md

 #### Interagency open data working group

-**About:** Run by [Project Open Data](https://project-open-data.cio.gov/).
+**About:** Run by [Project Open Data](https://project-open-data.cio.gov).
 For people who want to discuss open data policy.

 **To join:** Email listserv@listserv.gsa.gov with no subject and `subscribe open-data` in the body.

 #### Security Today

 **About:** This list is for discussing modern developments and best practices in security and privacy, with a (not exclusive) focus on technology and the internet.
-Run by Eric Mill of 18F, with participants from federal, state, and local governments.
+Run by Eric Mill of TTS, with participants from federal, state, and local governments.

 **To join:** Email listserv@listserv.gsa.gov with no subject and `subscribe security-today` in the body.

-#### Bug Bounty

-**About**: This list is for coordinating and discussing government bug bounty programs.
-Lurkers welcome, but the focus is on discussing actual program operations, rather than the nature of bug bounty programs generally.
-Anyone with a .gov or .mil email can join.
-Run by Eric Mill of 18F.

-**To join:** Email listserv@listserv.gsa.gov with no subject and `subscribe bug-bounty` in the body.

 ### Public groups